Student accommodation: Germany

 In Germany, student accommodation is called Studentenwohnheim (plural: Studentenwohnheime).
 Many of these are run by Studentenwerke (student services organisations), which have around 195,000 spaces across the country in over 1,700 halls, or by Studierendenwerke (students' unions).
 Some Studentenwohnheime are run by social organisations or by Catholic or Protestant churches; many of these take students of any denomination or religion.
 These facilities are sometimes single-sex.
 At either church or social organisation residences students may be required to participate in service activities.
 Private halls normally cost more than church or social organisation halls, or students' union halls.

 India

 In India, student accommodation is called "student hostels".
 Many colleges and universities have hostels on-campus, but this is frequently insufficient for the number of students enrolled.
 Most students prefer to stay off-campus in private "paying guest" (PG) accommodation and private hostels as these usually have better amenities and services.
 For example, in 2015 an estimated 180,000 students enrolled with Delhi University, there are only about 9,000 beds available in its hostels for both undergraduate and postgraduate students.
 The university admits an average of 54,000 students every year.
 This leaves a majority of students having to find accommodation off-campus.
 This has led to a lot of student hostel or student PG chains being established near Delhi University.

+Turkey

+Student accommodation in Turkey is called as öğrenci yurdu.
+The majority of student accommodation in Turkey are owned and managed by the Credits and Dormitories General Directorate (Kredi ve Yurtlar Genel Müdürlüğü) under the Ministry of Youth and Sports.
+The entity was formerly called as the Credits and Dormitories Institution (Kredi ve Yurtlar Kurumu, KYK or YURTKUR).
+The accommodation is single-sex, usually housing 4-6 students in a single room.
+There also are university-owned and private for-profit/non-profit accommodation, as well as lodgings.

+Higher-education in pre-Republican Turkey usually revolved around medreses, which were predominantly boarding schools.
+Newer, Western-style higher-education institutions (such as the Darülfünun) also followed this tradition.
+The lodging cells within these institutions formed the basis of accommodation after the abolition of medreses.
+However, government-controlled accommodations soon became overcrowded; causing other public and private bodies to set up accommodations.
+All of the government-controlled accommodations were transferred to the Ministry of National Education in 1949.
+The ministry managed the dormitories with minimal funding.
+The dormitories were handed over to the Dormitories Institution in 1961, by a law promulgated in the Constituent Assembly of Turkey on 16 August 1961.